Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/parenting.rst

   In the small *Clear Parent* menu that pops up, choose *Clear Parent* to completely free all selected bones, or *Disconnect Bone* if you just want to break their connections.
-- In the Properties editor, *Bones* tab, for each selected bone, you can select no parent in the *Parent* data-ID of its Relations panel, to free it completely.
+- In the Properties editor, *Bones* tab, for each selected bone, you can select no parent in the *Parent* data ID of its Relations panel, to free it completely.
   If you just want to disconnect it from its parent, disable the *Connected* checkbox.

 Note that relationships with non-selected children are never modified.